BestTimesToVisit.com Logo

 Dawn Game Drive in the Central Rest Camp Area

-Embark on an early morning game drive as the sun begins to paint the savanna gold, offering your best chance to spot predators like lions and leopards on the move.
-Listen to the symphony of the bush waking up, from the calls of birds to the distant roar of a lion, and keep an eye out for elephants emerging from the mist.
+Embark on an early morning game drive as the sun begins to paint the savanna gold.
+This is prime time to spot predators like lions and leopards on the move, often near the main rest camps where they are accustomed to vehicles.
+Listen for the chorus of birdsong and the distant roar of a lion as the bush awakens.

 See all 7 things to do →